A new mechanism for generating particle number asymmetry through interactions: Discussion and conclusion

 \section{Discussion and conclusion}

 In this paper, we developed a new mechanism for generating the PNA.
 This mechanism is realized with the specific model Lagrangian which we have proposed.
 The model includes a complex scalar.
 The PNA is associated with U(1) charge of the complex scalar.
 In addition, we introduce a neutral scalar which interacts with the complex scalar.
 The U(1) charge is not conserved due to particle number violating interaction.
 As an another source of particle number violation, the U(1) symmetry breaking mass term for the complex scalar is introduced.
 The initial value for the condensation of the neutral scalar is non-zero.
-Using 2PI formalism and specifying the initial condition with density operator, the PNA with the time-dependent scale factor is obtained.
-To include the effect of the time-dependent scale factor, we approximate it up to the first order of Hubble parameter.
+Using 2PI formalism and specifying the initial condition with density operator, the time-dependent PNA is obtained.
+To include the effect of the time dependence of the scale factor, we approximate it up to the first order of Hubble parameter.

-The results showed that the PNA depends on the interaction coupling $A_{123}$ and the initial value of the condensation of the neutral scalar $\hat{\varphi}_{3, t_0}$.
-It also depends on the mass squared difference.
+The results show that the PNA depends on the interaction coupling $A_{123}$ and the initial value of the condensation of the neutral scalar $\hat{\varphi}_{3, t_0}$.
+It also depends on the mass squared difference of two real scalars which originally form a complex scalar.
 We found that the interaction coupling $A_{123}$ and the mass squared difference play a key role to give rise to non-vanishing PNA.
 Even if the initial value of the neutral scalar is non-zero, in the vanishing limit of interaction terms and the mass squared difference, the PNA will vanish.
-Another important finding was that the contribution to the PNA is divided into four types.
+Another important finding is that the contribution to the PNA is divided into four types.
 The constant scale factor which is the zeroth order of Hubble parameter is the leading contribution.
 The rests which are the first order term contribute according to their origins.
-Those are summarized in Table \ref{tb:2}.
+Those are summarized in Table \ref{tb:3}.